LFS LINKS

 What makes studying science in LFS different?

 Our programs are designed for you to take the lead – to lead with passion.
-It is up to you to challenge yourself, get your hands dirty, and embrace the opportunities within our Faculty.
+It is up to you to challenge yourself, get your hands dirty, and embrace the opportunities that are offered within our Faculty.
 You are taught the foundational knowledge you need for upper year courses and are given the freedom to shape your degree around your interests and goals.

 Check out the LFS YouTube Channel to find more videos like the one above!